Latest study from the Autism Speaks MSSNG program identifies 18 new autism-linked genes, deepening understanding of autism’s broad spectrum

 To date, research using the MSSNG genomic database has identified 61 genetic variations that affect autism risk.
 The research has associated several of these with additional medical conditions that often accompany autism.
 The goal, Dr. Pletcher says, “is to advance personalized treatments for autism by deepening our understanding of the condition’s many subtypes.”

 The findings also illustrate how whole genome sequencing can guide medical care today.
-For example, at least two of the autism-associated gene changes described in the new paper are also associated with seizures.
+For example, at least two of the autism-associated gene changes described in the paper were associated with increased risk for seizures.
 Another has been linked to increased risk for cardiac defects, and yet another with adult diabetes.
-These findings illustrate how whole genome sequencing for autism can provide additional medical guidance to individuals, families and their physicians, the investigators say.
+The findings illustrate how whole genome sequencing for autism can provide additional medical guidance to individuals, families and their physicians, the investigators say.

 Many genes; a few key pathways

-Increasingly, autism researchers are predicting that more-effective, personalized treatments will come from understanding these common brain pathways – and how different gene variations alter them.
+Increasingly, autism researchers are predicting that personalized, more effective treatments will come from understanding these common brain pathways – and how different gene variations alter them.

 Not one autism, but many